-Officials from the Office of Attorney General (AGO) assume any additional litigation costs arising from this proposal can be absorbed with existing personnel and resources.
+In response to a previous version, officials from the Office of Attorney General (AGO) assumed any additional litigation costs arising from this proposal can be absorbed with existing personnel and resources.
 However, the AGO may seek additional appropriations if there is a significant increase in litigation.